-Leuven, the capital of the province of Flemish Brabant is located only 25 kilometers (16 miles) from Brussels.
-The town is since 1425 home to the oldest University of the Low Countries, the Katholieke Universiteit Leuven.
+Leuven, the capital of the province of Flemish Brabant, is located just 25 kilometers (16 miles) from Brussels.
+The city has been home to the oldest university of the Low Countries, the Katholieke Universiteit Leuven, since 1425.
 Leuven has all it takes to seduce the demanding tourist: small alleys, public squares, bars, cafés and a large variety of restaurants, old architecture, impressive monuments and trendy boutiques.

-For the culture seeker, the M-Museum is a must-see with its surprising mix of old and contemporary art.
-Some major landmarks: the impressive town hall in Gothic style, the Grand Place with the Sint-Pieters church, the lively Muntstraat, ...
+For the culturally minded, the M-Museum is a must-see with its surprising mix of old and contemporary art.
+Major landmarks include the impressive town hall in Gothic style, the Grand Place with the Sint-Pieters church, the lively Muntstraat, ...

 Leuven is also renowned for its nightlife and is considered the ‘beer capital’ of Belgium.
 Not coincidentally, the worldwide Anheuser-Busch Inbev brewery is headquartered here.
 Many important technology companies (e.g. IMEC) saw the light of day largely as spin-offs from the academic community.